Operating and Mounting Instructions FAQs

 Q: How to choose the correct strap for my application?

-For stability reasons freestanding units of load have to be secured with a minimum of one pair of web lashing for frictional lashings and two pairs of web lashings for diagonal lashing.
+For stability reasons freestanding units of load have to be secured with a minimum of 2 lashings and 2 pairs of web lashings for diagonal lashings.

 The selected lashing system should be both strong enough and of the correct length for the mode of use.
 Basic lashing rules:

-- Plan the fitting and removal operations before starting a journey;
+- Plan the fitting and removal before starting a journey;

-- Keep in mind that during journeys parts of the load may hav to be unloaded;
+- Keep in mind that during journeys parts of the load may have to be unloaded;

 - Calculate the number of web lashings according to EN 12195-1/1995;